nils-braun/dask-sql-k8s-deployment/README.md

     helm dependency update dask-sql
     helm upgrade --cleanup-on-fail --install dask-sql dask-sql

-After the deployment has finished, do a port-forwarding
+After the deployment has finished and all pods are running, do a port-forwarding

     kubectl port-forward svc/hue 8888:8888